Laura Jane Grace: Early life and musical beginnings

 After that incident, Grace came to identify with British anarcho-punk band Crass, calling them "to me, the best band to ever blend music and politics": "I felt like Crass' music legitimately made a change.
 They really backed up what they were doing.
 I saw that writing a song against something was just as valid as standing on a street corner holding a sign."

 Grace befriended James Bowman when they met on their first day of freshman year at Naples High School; the two have been close ever since.
 "We were both punk rock kids with spiky hair and more belts than necessary", recalls Bowman.
 "We just hung out and smoked pot and did normal kid things."
 Grace's first tattoo—a Crass logo on the right ankle—was done by Bowman, though she later covered it up with a tattoo of the Rebel Alliance symbol because Bowman had been drunk and inked it sloppily.

-At age 16, Grace published a zine called "Misanthrope," which dealt mostly with political issues of the time.
+At age 16, Grace published a zine called "Misanthrope", which dealt mostly with political issues of the time.
 The "highlight of her career" was interviewing Bobby Seale.

 Grace played bass in a band called the Adversaries with Dustin Fridkin and a "revolving cast" of drummers from 1994 to 1996.
 The lineups were not stable, and the band had various names, including the Snot Rockets, Upper Crust, and eventually the Adversaries.
 The Adversaries released one (obscure) demo.
-Their "crowning achievement as a band" (according to Grace) was playing at "The Hardback" in Gainesville, FL.
+Their "crowning achievement as a band" (according to Grace) was playing at "The Hardback" in Gainesville, Florida.
 The breakup of the Adversaries led to Grace briefly playing in a band called Common Affliction in 1996.
 The ending of Common Affliction led to Grace recording the first Against Me! demo tape in December 1996.